Librarian Subject Specialist

 FACULTY: Jim Murray — email@example.com

-Searching in a library catalog requires looking for broader topics such as domesticated animal behavior or farm animal behavior rather than the more specific post-natal maternal behavior in pigs.
-Useful subject searches by type of animal include cattle reproduction or swine reproduction or cattle behavior or sheep behavior etc.
+Searching in a library catalog requires looking for broader topics such as domesticated animal behavior or farm animal behavior rather than the more specific post-natal maternal behavior in cattle.
+Useful subject searches by type of animal include cattle reproduction or sheep reproduction or cattle behavior or sheep behavior etc.

 Building Search Term Lists & other Searching Tips